petecollins-EIA/Collaborative-EIA/Markdown syntax.md

 #### Header 4 `#### Header 4`
 ##### Header 5 `##### Header 5`

+> Blockquotes are like quoted text in email replies
+>> And, they can be nested

+* Bullet lists are easy too `* Bullet lists are easy too`
+- Another one `- Another one`
++ Another one `+ Another one`

+1. A numbered list
+2. Which is numbered
+3. With periods and a space

 ## Markdown plus h2 with a custom ID ##         {#id-goes-here}
 [Link back to H2](#id-goes-here)